sjappig/mldn-capstone/report/capstone_report.md

 parameter estimation was done with smaller subset of 1000 randomly drawn samples from training set, which was furthermore divided to training and validation sets of 800 and 200 samples, respectively.

-With this split, number of LSTM units were tuned, with pre-decided maximum of 512 (to control the training times of the model), while measuring weighted mean F1 score.
+With this split, number of LSTM units were tuned, with pre-determined maximum of 512 (to control the training times of the model), while measuring weighted mean F1 score.

 In Figure 6 2000 epochs were used while training the model.
 As can be seen from the figure, model performance seems to first